leangjia/blender_docs/manual/animation/constraints/transform/limit_location.rst

       Limit Location panel.

-Minimum X, Minimum Y, Minimum Z
+Minimum X, Y, Z
    These buttons enable the lower boundary for the location of the owner's origin along, respectively, the X, Y and Z axes of the chosen *Space*.
    The number field below them controls the value of their limit.
    Note that if a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.

-Maximum X, Maximum Y, Maximum Z
+Maximum X, Y, Z
    These buttons enable the upper boundary for the location of the owner's origin along, respectively, the X, Y and Z axes of the chosen *Space*.
    Same options as above.

-For Transform
+Affect Transform
    We saw that by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform* panel).
    Well, when you enable this button, this is no longer possible --